ashokcc/frontend-test-master/README.md

 What URL should be used to access your application?

-  --- Need to be installed nodejs, then install the npm and run : node server.js
+  --- Need to be install nodejs, install the npm inside the folder "frontend-test-master" and then
+        run : node server.js
          http://localhost:8888/#/

 What libraries did you use to write your application?